embeddedproductdev-create/ur_mesh_ir_node/README.md

 </center>

 # High level overview
-- An open source IR Library for Transmission and reception of IR Signals.
-- Uses LTE for MQTT communication
-- Uses BLE Mesh network
-- Custom MQTT packets designed according to Project requirements.
-More details about this in Software documentation. (link provided below)
-- Uses IDF-FreeRTOS for implementing Multi-processing application.
-- Uses on-board EEPROM for flash storage

-# High level overview
 - Uses BLE Mesh network.
 So, we have two kinds of devices:
    1. Gateway (Acts as BLE Mesh Provisioner - communicates with Cloud over MQTT)
    2. Node (Acts as BLE Mesh slave - communicates with Gateway and other nodes)